theCLDC/defend-dissent/tor.md

 Here are some use cases:

-1. **Anonymous browsing** - Don't log in to any websites, ideally make a new identity to separate top secret research);
+1. **Anonymous browsing** - Don't log in to any websites, ideally make a new identity to separate top secret research.

-1. **Pseudonymous posting** - Use an identitito post press releases/participate in forums/online discussions (never log in to a service outside of tor, greater caution required the longer a secret identity needs to be maintained);
+1. **Pseudonymous posting** - Create a pseudonym unrelated to your true identity in order to post press releases, or participate in forums and other online discussions.
+Be sure to *never* log in using this pseudonym outside of Tor.
+Also, greater caution is required the longer a pseudonmyous identity needs to be maintained.

 1. **Hide your physical location** - Non-anonymous use of personal/organizational social media, to conceal physical location from the social media platform;

-1. **Top secret chats** - between people who know each other (needs some additional, Tor-safe chat program like xmpp/pidgin/gajim, tor messenger, tox, riot.im)
+1. **Top secret chats** - people who know each other use the Tor network to chat using some Tor-compatible chat program like xmpp/pidgin/gajim, tor messenger, tox, riot.im.
+Since this involves using apps other than the Tor browser, this use should be considered somewhat experimental.

 ### Tor best practices